 7+1 Things To Know Before Traveling To NYC

 New York owed me nothing, but gave me everything!
 I am not going to lie, everything you year about New York is true.
-New York is busy, there are people everyone, bumping into you and surrounding you everywhere you go.
-As soon as we landed we witness one cabby arguing with another, cars honking their horns every 5 minutes and car accidents just waiting to happen.
-Being raised in the south, we are sweet-nasty, where people smile in your face and then say now "sweetie" or “bless your heart.”
-While, people in NYC are just bluntly and blatantly rude.
+New York is busy, there are people, everyone, bumping into you and surrounding you everywhere you go.
+As soon as we landed we witnessed one cabby arguing with another, cars honking their horns every 5 minutes, and car accidents just waiting to happen.
+Being raised in the South, we are sweet-nasty, where people smile in your face and then say "sweetie" or “Bless your heart.”
+While people in NYC are just bluntly and blatantly rude.
 Other than the rude behavior, NYC was a pretty fun experience.
 I had so much fun on this trip, getting closer to my girlfriends and getting to live my "Sex In The City" fantasy.

 So, hit that "Keep Reading" button to read '7+1 Things To Know Before Traveling To NYC!'